Video lesson tips

 Below are some gear recommendations and setup tips.
 Send me a message if you have any questions.

 Use a wired (Ethernet) connection instead of Wi-Fi.
 While it’s possible to do lessons via WiFi, wired connections provide much better audio and video quality.

 Ethernet cables are inexpensive; here you can get a 20 ft. one with a lifetime warranty for under $5.00, and many other lengths are available.

 Connect one end of the cable to a “LAN” port on your wireless router and the other to your computer.

 If you own a recent Apple laptop, you’ll need an Ethernet adapter or a hub.
 Here’s Apple’s Thunderbolt to Gigabit Ethernet adapter ($29).

 Ethernet adapters are available for mobile devices too.
 For iOS devices, it’s a bit kludgey:

-If you also need USB ports for other uses, like a USB microphone, Anker makes a USB 3 hub that includes an Ethernet port; this can be used instead of the USB-to-Ethernet adapter.
+If you need USB ports for other uses in addition to Ethernet, like a USB microphone, Anker makes a USB 3 hub that includes an Ethernet port; this can be used instead of the USB-to-Ethernet adapter.